 - Always include a brief About section that provides information about the author and also about the project’s objectives and its intended audience

-- NEW Students may receive significant technical assistance on multi-media elements, including even help with manning cameras or supervising audio / video editing production, but they should acknowledge all such help.
+- Students may receive significant technical assistance on multi-media elements, including even help with manning cameras or supervising audio / video editing production, but they should acknowledge all such help.

 - Make sure to communicate with Prof. Pinsker by email if you are in danger of missing the deadline.